funkybob/ugu/docs/index.rst

    spawned uWSGI master process (pid: 23058) spawned uWSGI worker 1 (pid: 23059, cores: 1)

-You can see now the master process _and_ a worker were launched.
+At the end you can see now the master process _and_ a worker were launched.

 `ModuleNotFoundError`?
 Ah, that's because our code is in the ``code`` subdirectory.
 Let's add that to Python's search path:

 .. code-block:: bash